bodrick/awesome/README.md

 *   [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) - :zap: Delightful Node.js packages and resources
 *   [dypsilon/frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers.
 *   [github/gitignore](https://github.com/github/gitignore) - A collection of useful .gitignore templates
-*   [postmanlabs/postman-app-support](https://github.com/postmanlabs/postman-app-support) - Postman is an API platform for building and using APIs.
-Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

 ## Bicep